 So far there is a lot of talk but very little in the way of hard evidence as to what was done to whom and when.
 The entire affair is a hot mess that at first embroiled the new president but now seems to be heading down a different road – headed straight back to its democratic sources.

-Sunday, the White House officially asked Congress to look into whether the Obama administration abused its power during the campaign and said they would have no further comment on the controversy until the legislative body completes its investigation.We value your comments!
-Please weigh in on our comment section below.
+Sunday, the White House officially asked Congress to look into whether the Obama administration abused its power during the campaign and said they would have no further comment on the controversy until the legislative body completes its investigation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com